Smart Little Lena: Smart Little Lena Syndicate

 Bill Freeman died on July 29, 2008.
 A different settlement was reached during a meeting of shareholders and an agreement was signed on Thursday, October 16, 2008 as part of the overall settlement for the ongoing litigation.
 On October 20, 2008, the case in Amarillo's 181st District Court was dismissed with prejudice against future lawsuits or claims of wrongful death.
 The syndicate members were awarded $447,500.00 ($310,000 going to attorney's fees).
 The balance of $137,500 was paid to Manion in exchange for him dropping the libel and slander claims against the Freeman parties.

 Offspring

 Smart Little Lena's descendants have competed in every discipline in AQHA competition, and have earned 9,744 points and 22 world championships.
 In National Reining Horse Association competition, his get have earned $1.8 million.
 In the National Reined Cow Horse Association they have earned $2.56 million.
-In the NCHA they have won over $50 million dollars.
+In the NCHA they have won over $50 million.

 His offspring have earned $1,033,534,.03 in NRCHA competition.
 Lil Miss Smarty Chex was inducted into the NRCHA Hall of Fame in 2012.
 Two Smart Little Lena's sons, Smart Chic Olena and Very Smart Remedy are also NRCHA $1 Million Sires.